 Embrace new technologies

 Generative AI technologies such as OpenAI’s ChatGPT, Google’s Bard and Meta’s Llama 2 could transform tasks from writing and coding to sales and trading.
-Already, four million people in the UK say they’ve used AI tools for work.1 While there’s some concern that AI might lead to job losses, a survey of 803 companies worldwide found that 50% of employers thought AI would create growth, compared with only 25% who thought it might lead to job cuts.2
+Already, seven million people in the UK say they’ve used AI tools for work – a 66% rise since 2023, with 1 in 7 workers now using it.

 The expanding role of AI in the workplace doesn’t need to mean that robots are taking over.
 Instead, consider how you can use new technology to your advantage.